pyOpenSci/python-package-guide/tutorials/add-readme.md

 In the previous lessons you learned:

 1. What a Python package is
-2. How to make your code installable and
+2. How to make your code installable
 3. How to publish your package to (test) PyPI

 :::{admonition} Learning objectives